comcomrade/TikTok-For-Education/README.md

 # TikTok for Education
 This is my capstone project for the Computer Science Major at National Economics University.
 I will update this README regularly! 😄
-The core system uses following tech stack:
+The core system uses the following tech stack:
-Mobile side:
+📱 Mobile side:
 - React Native

-Backend:
+🧱 Backend:
 - Node.js
 - MongoDB